Some of the most common questions we receive from premedical students are about the best pre med majors. In this guide you will learn the following:

 - You want to get the best letters of recommendation possible.

-- You want to participate in the right scholarly and extracurricular activities.
+- You want to participate in the right scholarly, social justice, and extracurricular activities.

 - You want to demonstrate that you possess the Association of American Medical Colleges (AAMC) core competencies in your medical school personal statement and application.